 Michael is currently responsible for managing WIM's portfolio and downstream international integration.
 He currently is Project Director for the Avonbank Project, and the remainder of WIM's portfolio.

 Tony has a geology degree from Melbourne University and a post graduate degree in Mineral Economics from Macquarie University.
-He has more than 40 years' experience in mineral exploration and development, including over 20 years in mineral sands in the Murray Basin.
-He has held senior positions with RZM, Murray Basin Titanium and as a private consultant for the past 10 years.
+He has more than 40 years' experience in mineral exploration and development, including over twenty years in mineral sands in the Murray Basin.
+He has held senior positions with RZM, Murray Basin Titanium, and as a private consultant for the past ten years.
 He is a Principal Adviser to Murray Zircon and has been heavily involved with the development of the Mindarie Mineral Sands Mine.
 Tony has previously had extensive experience with the WIM 150 Project, the Donald Mineral Sands Project and several other fine-grained mineral sand prospects.

 Jarrod has a wealth of experience in managing mineral sands operations and mine planning.
 He brings both practical and technical knowledge from various operations to WIM.
-Previous to joining WIM - Jarrod held the role of Production Superintendent for Iluka's JA operation.
-Jarrod was also the Senior Mining Engineer for Image Resource's Perth based HMS project & Murray Zircon's Mindarie Operations.
+Previous to joining WIM Jarrod held the role of Production Superintendent for Iluka's JA Operation.
+Jarrod was also the Senior Mining Engineer for Image Resource's Perth based HMS project and Murray Zircon's Mindarie Operations.
 Jarrod worked in the Murray Basin for Iluka's Victorian mining operations as a Mining Engineer, as well as other roles in hard rock previous to mineral sands.

-Michael, a qualified accountant, has over forty years’ experience in senior commercial roles with mining and resource related companies both in Australia and overseas.
-Michael’s experience has been drawn from working on several major projects, leading the commercial functions in both operational and corporate roles.
-Michael worked for Iluka Resources Ltd on their Murray Basin projects for 12 years, responsible for land access and management and assisting with community engagement activities, similar to the role he is undertaking for WIM Resource on their Avonbank Project.
-Michael has also previously provided advice and assistance with other Mineral Sand projects based in Victoria.
+Michael, a qualified accountant, has over forty years' experience in senior commercial roles with mining and resource related companies both in Australia and overseas.
+Michael's experience has been drawn from working on several major projects, leading the commercial functions in both operational and corporate roles.
+Michael worked for Iluka Resources Ltd on their Murray Basin projects for twelve years, responsible for land access and management and assisting with community engagement activities, similar to the role he is undertaking for WIM Resource on their Avonbank Project.
+Michael has also previously provided advice and assistance with other mineral sand projects based in Victoria.